pistolla/bitjosef/projects/_posts/2018-02-10-maycentral.md

 1. Feature: Reply to payment sender's phone number and update reply status
 2. Feature: Android app to send reply via sms
 3. Feature: Upgrade to new Firebase update
+4. BugFix: Weekly retrieval of messages and records

 #### v1.0.34 ####
 1. Feature: Admin can view, add and remove registered users